Getting started with Browser monitoring

 })

-Note that we are using Playwright Test’s built-in expect, which is enriched with a convenient LocatorAssertions class.
-Methods of this class can be used to make assertions about Locators state.
+Note that we are using Playwright’s built-in expect, which is enriched with the LocatorAssertions class.
+Methods of this class can be used to make assertions about Locator states.
 Here we use toHaveText() to check if the target element has Start for free text.

 When an assertion fails, your check fails.
-Your check’s result will show the log output for the error.
-Any configured alerting channels will be triggered, notifying your team that something is up.
+Your check result will show the log output for the error.

 Using other browsers